Robert S Kaplan Foundation

 Overview

 The Robert S Kaplan Foundation (EIN: 13-3637444) is a private foundation established in September 1992 and based in New York, NY.
-With total assets of $78.9 million as of 2024, the foundation distributed approximately $2.97 million in grants in 2024, representing 94.6% of its annual expenses.
-The foundation consistently allocates over 89% of expenses toward charitable purposes.
-Founded and led by Robert Steven Kaplan, former vice chairman of Goldman Sachs and current co-chairman of the Draper Richards Kaplan Foundation, this private foundation serves as his personal philanthropic vehicle.
+With total assets of $76.4 million as of 2023, the foundation distributed $3.5 million in grants in 2023, representing 98.7% of its annual expenses.
+Founded and led by Robert Steven Kaplan, former vice chairman of Goldman Sachs (1983-2006), former President and CEO of the Federal Reserve Bank of Dallas (2015-2021), and current vice chairman of Goldman Sachs (rejoined 2024), this private foundation serves as his personal philanthropic vehicle.
+Kaplan also serves as co-chairman of the Draper Richards Kaplan Foundation.
 The foundation's revenue derives primarily from investment income, including contributions, dividends, and asset sales, with no ongoing public fundraising activities.

 Funding Priorities

-The foundation does not operate formal grant programs with defined application cycles.
-Instead, grants are awarded at the discretion of the trustee to organizations aligned with the foundation's interests.
+The foundation does not operate formal grant programmes with defined application cycles.
+Instead, grants are awarded at the discretion of the trustee to organisations aligned with the foundation's interests.

 Priority Areas